rfhtorres28/youtube_statistics_analysis/README.md

   For each questions, I used group-by with aggregation method and created a table for it.
 Each resulting table was transferred to Power Bi for Data Visualization.

 ## Python Data Cleaning Process
+Notebook file for Data Cleaning is uploaded in the repository section.

+Steps:

 1. Load the CSV file using pd.read_csv()
 2. Remove unecessary characters on column title and capitalize each word.
 3. Repeat step 2 for each category columns.